hanisjuwaini/Case-Study-Cyclistic-Analysis/README.md

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/ad6672ce-990e-4cd6-9c62-a2c04edbfc7f)

- If we look at the peak hour based on the chart above, we can see that the number surges at early in the morning, 6am to 8am where the working hours for most begin.
+If we look at the peak hour based on the chart above, we can see that the number surges at early in the morning, 6am to 8am where the working hours for most business begin.
 And the following peak hour is between 4pm to 6pm where people are commuting back home.

 Now let's see what type of bikes do the user prefer.
 Based on the chart below, the members choose the classic bike over the electric bikes, with no usage at all for the docked bike.
-Casual riders also seem to prefer classic bike over the others and electric bike as their second preference.
+Casual riders also seem to prefer classic bike over the others and followed by electric bike as their second preference.

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/0ee39120-a103-4614-8669-29e6b74eefb9)

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/9a567249-3293-44ea-9aa8-b4c4bc2da27f)

-From the charts below, I see that the famous stations where most people picked up the ride are almost identical, such as DuSable Lake Shore Dr & Monroe St, DuSable Lake Shore Dr & North Blvd, Streeter Dr & Grand and Michigan Ave & Oak St. After further research these stations are apparently along the sea, surrounded by restaurants, pubs, playground and many more.
+From the charts below, I can see that the famous stations where most people picked up the ride are almost identical, such as DuSable Lake Shore Dr & Monroe St, DuSable Lake Shore Dr & North Blvd, Streeter Dr & Grand and Michigan Ave & Oak St. After further research these stations are apparently along the sea, surrounded by restaurants, pubs, playground and many more.